mpvosseller/aws-web-pub/README.md

 A CLI tool to easily publish a static website to AWS.

 With one simple command this tool provisions all of the AWS resources required to host your static website with a custom domain.
-It even generates a valid SSL/TLS certificate for you.
-The first deployment takes about 10 minutes but each subsequent update completes in under a minute.
+The initial deployment takes about 10 minutes but site updates usually complete in under a minute.

+## Noteworthy Features

+- Deploys a static website to AWS with one simple command
+- Automatically provisions and configures all AWS resources required to host your website
+- Supports automatically generating a valid SSL/TLS certificate for your domain(s)
+- Supports an optimized configuration for single-page applications
+- Supports redirecting secondary domains to your primary domain.
+This allows redirecting to or from the APEX (naked) domain (e.g. `https://example.com` -> `https://www.example.com`)
+- Redirects all `http` requests to `https`
+- Tear down your website and delete the AWS resources with a single command

 ## Prerequisites

-- Your domain is managed by [AWS Route 53](https://aws.amazon.com/route53)
+- Your domain(s) is managed by [AWS Route 53](https://aws.amazon.com/route53)

 - Your AWS credentials are configured with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)
   OR you have following [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set) set to appropriate values: